omniV1/CST-321/src/Assignments/Activity2/readme.md

 ##### CST-321
 ##### Resources at bottom of the page
 ---
-# 1. Theory of Operation for `fork()` and Signal Handling in Linux

-### Overview
-The C program employs `fork()` to instantiate a producer-consumer scenario where the producer is the parent process and the consumer is the child.
-Communication and synchronization between them are managed via UNIX signals.

----
 # 1.2 Process Dynamics

 | Producer (Parent Process) | Consumer (Child Process) |